mayope/deployment-plugin/README.md

 The docker image is built in the directory `build/buildDocker` and tagged with `{serviceName}:{timestamp}`

 ### dockerScan
-Uses [grype](https://github.com/anchore/grype) to scan the built Docker images.
+Uses grype to scan the built Docker images.
 The step is not needed.
-It is recommended to check out the docs of grype.
+For further information check: <https://github.com/anchore/grype>.

 #### dockerPush